lbechberger/CorpusStudyNumerals/README.md

 ### Compatibility

-We try to make the code compatible with (recent vesions of) Python 2 and Python 3.
-If you experience any problems, please let as know!
+We try to make the code compatible with (recent versions of) Python 2 and Python 3.
+If you experience any problems, please let us know!